tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 ### Combining Slice Policy Modes

-It is possible to employ a combination of the slice policy modes that were discussed in
-{{SliceModes}} to realize a network slice.
-For example, data and control plane slice policy mode can be employed in parts of a network, while control plane only slice policy mode can be employed in the other parts of the network.
-The Slice policy aware path selection in such case can take into account the per slice policy available network resources.
-Packets carry an SS within them so the corresponding S-PHB can be enforced on the parts of the network that instantiate data plane only slice policy mode.
+It is possible to employ a combination of the slice policy modes that were discussed in {{SliceModes}} to realize a network slice.
+For example, data and control plane slice policy mode can be employed in parts of a network, while control plane slice policy mode can be employed in the other parts of the network.
+The slice policy aware path selection, in such case, can take into account the slice aggregate available network resources.
+The SS carried within packets allow transit nodes to enforce the corresponding S-PHB on the parts of the network that apply the data plane slice policy mode.
 The SS can be maintained while traffic traverses nodes that do not enforce data plane slice policy mode, and so slice PHB enforcement can resume once traffic traverses capable nodes.

-## Steering Traffic onto Slice Policies
+## Mapping Traffic on Slice Aggregates

-The usual techniques to steer traffic onto paths can be applicable when steering traffic over paths established for a specific slice policy.
+The usual techniques to steer traffic onto paths can be applicable when steering traffic over paths established for a specific slice aggregate.

-For example, one or more (layer-2 or layer-3) VPN services can be directly mapped to paths established for a slice policy.
-In this case, traffic that arrives on the Provider Edge (PE) router over external interfaces can be directly mapped to a specific slice policy path.
-External interfaces can be further partitioned (e.g. using VLANs) to allow mapping one or more VLANs to specific slice policy paths.
+For example, one or more (layer-2 or layer-3) VPN services can be directly mapped to paths established for a slice aggregate.
+In this case, the per VRF traffic that arrives on the Provider Edge (PE) router over external interfaces can be directly mapped to a specific slice aggregate path.
+External interfaces can be further partitioned (e.g. using VLANs) to allow mapping one or more VLANs to specific slice aggregate paths.

 Another option is steer traffic to specific destinations directly over multiple slice policies.
 This allows traffic arriving on any external interface and targeted to such destinations to be directly steered over the slice paths.

-A third option that can also be used is to utilize a data plane firewall filter or classifier to enable matching of several fields in the incoming packets to decide whether the packet is steered on a specific slice policy.
-This option allows for applying a rich set of rules to identify specific packets to be mapped to a slice policy.
+A third option that can also be used is to utilize a data plane firewall filter or classifier to enable matching of several fields in the incoming packets to decide whether the packet is steered on a specific slice aggregate.
+This option allows for applying a rich set of rules to identify specific packets to be mapped to a slice aggregate.
 However, it requires data plane network resources to be able to perform the additional checks in hardware.

 # Control Plane Extensions

-Routing protocols may need to be extended to carry additional per slice policy link state.
+Routing protocols may need to be extended to carry additional per slice aggregate link state.
 For example, {{!RFC5305}}, {{!RFC3630}}, and {{!RFC7752}} are ISIS, OSPF, and BGP protocol extensions to exchange network link state information to allow ingress TE routers and PCE(s) to do proper path placement in the network.
 The extensions required to support network slicing may be defined in other documents, and are outside the scope of this document.

-The provisioning of the SD may need to be automated.
-Multiple options are possible to facilitate automation of provisioning a slice policy definition on capable devices.
+The instantiation of a slice policy may need to be automated.
+Multiple options are possible to facilitate automation of distribution of a slice policy to capable devices.

-For example, a YANG data model for the SD may be supported on network devices and controllers.
-A suitable transport (e.g.
-NETCONF {{?RFC6241}}, RESTCONF {{?RFC8040}}, or gRPC) may be used to enable configuration and retrieval of state information for slice policies on network devices.
-The SD YANG data model may be defined in a separate document and is outside the scope of this document.
+For example, a YANG data model for the slice policy may be supported on network devices and controllers.
+A suitable transport (e.g.  NETCONF {{?RFC6241}}, RESTCONF {{?RFC8040}}, or gRPC) may be used to enable configuration and retrieval of state information for slice policies on network devices.
+The slice policy YANG data model may be defined in a separate document and is outside the scope of this document.

 # Applicability to Path Control Technologies

 The slice policy modes described in this document are agnostic to the technology used to setup paths that carry slice policy traffic.
+One or more paths connecting endpoints of an IETF network slices may be selected to steer their traffic streams over resources allocated to a slice aggregate.

-Once feasible paths within a slice policy topology are selected, it is possible to use RSVP-TE protocol {{!RFC3209}} to setup or signal the LSPs that would be used to carry slice policy traffic.
+For example, once the feasible paths within a slice policy topology are selected, it is possible to use RSVP-TE protocol {{!RFC3209}} to setup or signal the LSPs that would be used to carry slice policy traffic.
 Specific extensions to RSVP-TE protocol to enable signaling of slice policy aware RSVP LSPs are outside the scope of this document.

 Alternatively, Segment Routing (SR) {{!RFC8402}} may be used and the feasible paths can be realized by steering over specific segments or segment-lists